 For bighorn sheep, mountain goat and moose the carcass must be inspected within five business days of the harvest.
-The hunter must present the carcass as well as the head with horns or antlers and skull intact.
+The hunter must present the carcass, if requested, as well as the head with horns or antlers and skull intact.
 The carcass may be quartered in the field.
-If the harvested animal is a ram bighorn sheep, the Tribal Division of Wildlife will affix a permanent mark (plug) to the horn as proof of legal harvest.
+If the harvested animal is a ram bighorn sheep, the Tribal Wildlife Division will affix a permanent mark (plug) to the horn as proof of legal harvest.